The Nemesis Practical Pistol Program

 Later we'll show plans for building your own Miculek-Man.

-Once you have a prop that passes for Miculek Man and a couple barricade-props you'll already have your mind "right" for some serious combat training and practice.
+Once you have a prop that's something like Miculek Man and a couple barricade-props you'll already have your mind "right" for some serious combat training and practice.
 This next pdf will let you see just how far you can go with this sort of training.

 Have a look>>> cbt.pistol.3.0.3.pdf